DavidNKraemer/fashion-star-modeling-project/README.md

 The `src` directory contains all of the code used in producing this project.
-This includes a `main.m` file, which solves the basic problem that is described by the data in this file.
+This includes a `main.m` file, which solves the basic problem that is described by the data in this file (including the shadow prices).
 We also have the following files:

 | File name | Description |
 |:----------|:------------|
 | `problem_01.m` | Running this file gives the results for when we don't produce
 velvet shirts |
-| `problem_02.m` | This is essentially the same as `main.m`, due to how the
+| `problem_02.m` | This is essentially the same as `main.m` without shadow
-prompt was written |
+prices, due to how the prompt was written |
 | `problem_03.m` | Scenario in which velvet can't be returned |
 | `problem_04.m` | Scenario in which blazer costs are underestimated by $80 |
 | `problem_05.m` | Scenario in which acetate supply increases by 10,000 |